New state forest maps help Minnesotans find summer fun

 Users have two ways to get the new maps:

-Fresh, redesigned paper maps with site-specific details are available from the DNR Info Center (link sends email) / 888-646-6367.
+• Fresh, redesigned paper maps with site-specific details are available from the DNR Info Center / 888-646-6367.
 A PDF version of the paper map can also be downloaded and printed from the state forest webpage.

-In addition to the maps for these eight forests, DNR has recently updated maps for an additional 23 state forests.
-See the growing list of state forests with updated maps.
+In addition to the maps for these eight forests, the DNR has recently updated maps for an additional 23 state forests.